Arrive in Quito, Ecuador

 Arrive in Quito, Ecuador for an overnight stay.

-Sail on the most in-depth itinerary possible around the Galapagos Islands, famous for charismatic wildlife unafraid of you or your camera.
+Travel to the Galapagos Islands and sail on the most in-depth itinerary possible around this archipelago famous for charismatic wildlife unafraid of you or your camera.
 Explore the lush cloud forest of Ecuador before embarking on the Samba for a 15-day voyage around the Enchanted Isles.
 With our expert resident leaders, discover endemic reptiles, tropical land birds, breeding boobies, albatross, penguins, marine mammals, sharks, tropical fish, and much more.
 This special expedition caters to photographers and wildlife enthusiasts alike, with early and late landings, to take advantage of the best conditions.
-The evolutionary story of the Galápagos Islands has been told many times but only through immersing yourself in its splendor can you truly appreciate the impressive forces that shape nature here and around the globe.
+The evolutionary story of the Galapagos Islands has been told many times but only through immersing yourself in its splendor can you truly appreciate the impressive forces that shape nature here and around the globe.

 • Navigate among 16 islands and experience the diversity of the archipelago.

 • Snorkel with sea lions, penguins, tropical fish, sharks, rays and rare coral formations.